meeki007/FoundryVTT-Server-HowTo/README.md

 ```

-To avoid a possible hash bucket memory problem that can arise from adding additional server names, it is necessary to adjust a single value in the /etc/nginx/nginx.conf file.
+To avoid a possible hash bucket memory problem that can arise from adding additional server names, and to Sets the maximum allowed size of the client request body, specified in the “Content-Length” request header field.
+It is necessary to adjust values in the /etc/nginx/nginx.conf file.
 Open the file:

 In terminal:
 ```
 $ sudo nano /etc/nginx/nginx.conf
 ```
-Now uncomment (remove the # symbol) from the http section line <b>server_names_hash_bucket_size 64;</b> so it looks like this:
+Now uncomment (remove the # symbol) from the http section line <b>server_names_hash_bucket_size 64;</b> and change the <b>client_max_body_size 100M</b> so it looks like this:

 ```
 http {
     ...ignore stuff here...
     server_names_hash_bucket_size 64;
     ...ignore stuff here...
+    client_max_body_size 100M;
+    ...ignore stuff here...
+}```

+By default the limit is 1
 }
 ```